timescale/docs.timescale.com-content/installation-homebrew.md

 To get started you'll now need to restart PostgreSQL and add a `postgres` superuser (used in the rest of the docs):
+>vvv You must specify `9.6` in the below command to prevent homebrew from trying to use PostgreSQL 10 as the instance reference.

 ```bash
 # Restart PostgreSQL instance
 brew services restart postgresql@9.6